Khansahil01/Khansahil01/README.md

 # 💫 About Me:
-practical experience in web development and database administration as a <br>Frontend Developer, I gained experience through academic projects and internships.
+Enthusiastic Computer Engineering graduate with practical experience in web development and database administration as a <br>Frontend Developer, I gained experience through academic projects and internships.
 Seeking a collaborative team environment <br>to leverage my skills in Web Development.
 Proficient in JavaScript, Python, and C++, with expertise in crafting responsive and <br>innovative websites using HTML, CSS, React, and Node.js.
 Experienced in MySQL and PHP for effective database <br>management.
 Eager to apply my technical abilities and contribute to impactful projects.

 ## 🌐 Socials: